apache/spark/docs/ml-classification-regression.md

 # Tree Ensembles

-The Pipelines API supports two major tree ensemble algorithms: [Random Forests](http://en.wikipedia.org/wiki/Random_forest) and [Gradient-Boosted Trees (GBTs)](http://en.wikipedia.org/wiki/Gradient_boosting).
+The Dataframe API supports two major tree ensemble algorithms: [Random Forests](http://en.wikipedia.org/wiki/Random_forest) and [Gradient-Boosted Trees (GBTs)](http://en.wikipedia.org/wiki/Gradient_boosting).
-Both use [MLlib decision trees](ml-decision-tree.html) as their base models.
+Both use [`spark.ml` decision trees](ml-classification-regression.html#decision-trees) as their base models.

 Users can find more information about ensemble algorithms in the [MLlib Ensemble guide](mllib-ensembles.html).
-In this section, we demonstrate the Pipelines API for ensembles.
+In this section, we demonstrate the Dataframe API for ensembles.

 The main differences between this API and the [original MLlib ensembles API](mllib-ensembles.html) are:

-* support for ML Pipelines
+* support for Dataframes and ML Pipelines
 * separation of classification vs. regression
 * use of DataFrame metadata to distinguish continuous and categorical features
-* a bit more functionality for random forests: estimates of feature importance, as well as the predicted probability of each class (a.k.a. class conditional probabilities) for classification.
+* more functionality for random forests: estimates of feature importance, as well as the predicted probability of each class (a.k.a. class conditional probabilities) for classification.

 ## Random Forests

 [Random forests](http://en.wikipedia.org/wiki/Random_forest)
 are ensembles of [decision trees](ml-decision-tree.html).
 Random forests combine many decision trees in order to reduce the risk of overfitting.
-MLlib supports random forests for binary and multiclass classification and for regression, using both continuous and categorical features.
+The `spark.ml` implementation supports random forests for binary and multiclass classification and for regression, using both continuous and categorical features.

 For more information on the algorithm itself, please see the [`spark.mllib` documentation on random forests](mllib-ensembles.html).